sundeepmalali/aws/EC2.md

 - IAM roles can be defined during launch or after also
 - roles are universal - you can use them in any region
 - roles are better way to manage access than access/secret keys
+- To attach an IAM role to an instance that has no role, the instance can be in the stopped or running state.
+To replace the IAM role on an instance that already has an attached IAM role, the instance must be in the running state.
+- Changes to IAM Policies take effect almost immediately

 **EC2 bootstrap scripts**
 - to automate aws deployments